-The names of the initial Paying Agents and their initial specified offices are set out at the end of these Conditions.
-The Issuer reserves the right at any time to vary or terminate the appointment of any Paying Agent and to appoint additional or other Paying Agents provided that:

-(a) there will at all times be a Fiscal Agent;

-- (b) so long as the Notes are listed on any stock exchange or admitted to listing by any other relevant authority, there will at all times be a Paying Agent (which may be the Fiscal Agent) having a specified office in the place required by the rules and regulations of the relevant stock exchange or any other relevant authority; and

-- (c) there will at all times be:

-- (i) a Paying Agent in a jurisdiction within Europe;

-- (ii) a Registrar; and

-- (iii) a Transfer Agent.

-Notice of any variation, termination, appointment and/or of any changes in specified offices will be given to the Noteholders promptly by the Issuer in accordance with Condition 10.
+- (B) The Issuer reserves the right at any time to vary or terminate the appointment of any Paying Agent and/or to appoint additional or other Paying Agents or approve any change in the office through which any such Paying Agent acts, provided that: - (i) there will at all times be a Fiscal Agent; - (ii) so long as the Notes are listed on any stock exchange or admitted to listing by any other relevant authority, there will at all times be a Paying Agent (which may be the Fiscal Agent) having a specified office in the place required by the rules and regulations of the relevant stock exchange or any other relevant authority; and - (iii) there will at all times be: - (a) a Paying Agent in a jurisdiction within Europe; - (b) a Registrar; and - (c) a Transfer Agent. - (C) Notice of any variation, termination, appointment and/or of any changes in specified offices will be given to the Noteholders promptly by the Issuer in accordance with Condition 10 (Notices).